 To your Windows PC

 If you have a Windows machine, things are a little more convoluted because you have a different operating system that Apple has no control over.
 Nevertheless, it’s still possible to export your iOS device’s bookmarks to your Windows PC.

-The first thing you’re going to want to do is make sure you followed the first section of this post and enabled iCloud syncing for Safari bookmarks on your iPhone or iPad.
+The first thing you’re going to want to do is to make sure you followed the first section of this post and enabled iCloud syncing for Safari bookmarks on your iPhone or iPad.

 Next, you need to download iCloud for Windows if you don’t already have it, which is a free download from Apple’s website.
-After you install it, or if you already had it installed, launch your iCloud dashboard on your PC.
+After you install it, or if you already have it installed, launch your iCloud dashboard on your PC.

-Next, you’re going to want to put a check mark in the Bookmarks checkbox:
+Next, you’re going to want to put a checkmark in the Bookmarks checkbox:

 The very same bookmarks you have on your iOS device should now be synced to the web browser of your choice on your Windows PC.

-Now that you know of a way to keep your bookmarks in sync across your mobile devices and your computer, you can easily pick up on your computer where you left off on your mobile device.
+Now that you know a way to keep your bookmarks in sync across your mobile devices and your computer, you can easily pick up on your computer where you left off on your mobile device.